 SAF can be produced from biomass from plants, trees, algae, waste and other organic matter but can also be produced synthetically via a process that captures carbon from the air.
 To date, SAF produced from oils and fats through a process that uses hydrogen (HEFA) has produced 95 per cent of the world’s SAF.
 Synthetic SAF, although holding great promise of providing the most emissions saving potential, needs much more investment in technologies and production pathways.

 Virgin Australia’s Sustainable Aviation Fuel journey so far

 Virgin Australia has been actively supporting the development of sustainable aviation fuels since 2008.
-Throughout this period we have worked with Governments and key industry players to address the challenges associated with the development of this promising and exciting new industry.
+Throughout this period, we have worked with governments and key industry players to address the challenges associated with the development of this promising and exciting new industry.
 In 2018, Virgin Australia Group, in collaboration with the Queensland Government, Brisbane Airport Corporation and Gevo Inc, became the first airline in Australia to trial the injection of sustainable aviation fuel into an airport (Brisbane Airport) fuel supply system.